FourInchKnife/Scheduleman/README.md

 This only silences people in the #silent-conversation channel.

-tsb!perms returns the bot's permissions. tsb!help gives the link to the top.gg page.
+tsb!perms returns the bot's permissions. tsb!help gives the link to the GitHub page. tsb!init remakes the roles and channel needed for this bot to work properly. you probably wont need this.